CPScript/CPScript/README.md

 # Hello world! 🫠
 About me:
-I enjoy taking apart tec, studying hardware, programming, hacking, and finding your information :p Aside from mainly using Python, i use some other languages for my projects like: php, asm, C, C#, Javascript, and Html
+I enjoy taking apart tec, studying hardware, programming, and hacking...
+Aside from mainly using Python, i use some other languages for my projects like: php, asm, C, C#, Javascript, and Html

 ## Contacts